ihmeuw/vivarium_public_health/docs/source/glossary.rst

         :term:`relative risk <Relative Risk>` is proportional to the difference between a :term:`simulant's <Simulant>` exposure and the :term:`TMREL`.
         See :ref:`log_linear_risk_effect_concept`.

-    Population Attributable Fraction
-    PAF
-        The proportion of a target rate (e.g., disease incidence) in the population that is attributable to exposure to a given risk factor.
-Typically used to compute the :term:`calibration constant <Calibration Constant>`.
-        See :ref:`calibration_constant_concept`.

     Relative Risk
         A measure of how much more likely an outcome is for a :term:`simulant <Simulant>` at